-1. No reprisals or retaliation shall be invoked against any person for processing, in good faith, a complaint, either on an informal basis or

-- 2. No reprisals or retaliation shall be invoked against any person who, in good faith, has testified, assisted, or participated in any manner in any investigations, proceeding, or hearing of a complaint or for otherwise participating in any way in these complaint procedures. - 3.
-Whenever possible, a conference should be scheduled during a time that does not conflict with regularly scheduled work and/or school programs. - 4.
+- No reprisals or retaliation shall be invoked against any person for processing, in good faith, a complaint, either on an informal basis or formal basis, or for participating in any way in these complaint procedures. - 2.
+No reprisals or retaliation shall be invoked against any person who, in good faith, has testified, assisted, or participated in any manner in any investigations, proceeding, or hearing of a complaint or for otherwise participating in any way in these complaint procedures. - Whenever possible, a conference should be scheduled during a time that does not conflict with regularly scheduled work and/or school programs. - 4.
 The North River Collaborative will work with an individual who files a complaint of discrimination or harassment, which includes conducting an investigation and holding conferences, in order to fairly and expeditiously resolve the complaint.